Mrahman141/fragments/README.md

 - **[cross-env](https://www.npmjs.com/package/cross-env)**: A tool for setting environment variables across different platforms in a uniform manner.
 - **[eslint](https://www.npmjs.com/package/eslint)**: A popular JavaScript linter that analyzes your code to find and fix problems.
 - **[globals](https://www.npmjs.com/package/globals)**: Provides a list of global variables to be used in ESLint configurations.
+- **[jest](https://www.npmjs.com/package/jest)**: A JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
 - **[nodemon](https://www.npmjs.com/package/nodemon)**: A utility that monitors for changes in your source and automatically restarts your Node.js application during development.
 - **[prettier](https://www.npmjs.com/package/prettier)**: An opinionated code formatter to maintain consistent code style across your project.
+- **[supertest](https://www.npmjs.com/package/supertest)**: A library for testing HTTP servers, allowing assertions on HTTP requests and responses.

 ## Production Dependencies